yuvalmGS/gigaspaces-wiki-jekyll/xap97/jpa-api.markdown

 OpenJPA offers 3 options to do so:

 1. Enhance at build time using an Ant or a Maven script.
-1. Enahnce at runtime by using OpenJPA's javaagent enhancer.
+1. Enahnce at runtime by using OpenJPA's java agent enhancer.
 1. When using Spring, you can [specify a `LoadTimeWeaver`](http://static.springsource.org/spring/docs/3.0.x/reference/orm.html#orm-jpa-setup-lcemfb) that will enhance the classes at load time.

 {% info %}